 Where the performance foods list began…

-In 2013, after 6 years of coaching nutrition + 7 years of university level education I finally came across a food guide that made sense for how we should be looking at food.
-Rather than focus on the made-up names for nutrients like zinc and creatine, this food guide focussed on what the nutrient does in our body which is so much more powerful when answering the question: what to eat before exercise.
+In 2013, after 6 years of coaching nutrition + 7 years of university-level education, I finally came across a food guide that made sense for how we should be looking at food.
+Rather than focus on the made-up names for nutrients like zinc and creatine, this food guide focused on what the nutrient does in our body which is so much more powerful when answering the question: what to eat before exercise.
 It was a very different version of the guide but I will always credit Jorie Janzen (Sports Dietitian extraordinaire!) with the creation of the concept.
 Fast forward 5 years later and the WHAT foods do approach has been nicely laid out for you in the Eat 4 Performance Food List.

 When you plan out your day or live your crazy schedule think of eating for performance like Target Practice.

 Target eating from the Eat 4 Performance foods list 90% of the time.
 These foods are exactly what to eat before exercise, during, and after exercise so that you have energy, a strong immune system, a quick reaction time, and a strong body.

 In the E4P foods list you will easily be able to plan out meals and snacks.
 The foods are colour-coded and split into 3 different categories: